 While most varieties of juniper berries are edible, juniperus oxycedrus and juniperus sabina are not safe to be consumed.

 Juniper berries have been used in medicinal applications from ancient times due to their anti-inflammatory, anti-diarrhoeal, and antiseptic properties.
-They are also highly concentrated with vitamins such as vitamin C, antioxidants such as flavonoids, and compounds such as monoterpenes (1).
+They are also highly concentrated with vitamins such as vitamin C, antioxidants such as flavonoidsi XA diverse group of bioactive compounds found in many fruits and vegetables with anti-inflammatory and disease-fighting properties. , and compounds such as monoterpenes (2).

 Monoterpenes are compounds that are found in the essential oils of many plants, vegetables, and fruits.
 This compound is known to treat and prevent carcinogenic activities at different stages of cancer.
 Studies suggest that monoterpenes may help in the prevention and treatment of cancer (3).